filiptammergard/advent-of-code-2021/README.md

 # Advent of Code 2021

-My Advent of Code 2021 solutions in Deno.
+My Advent of Code 2021 solutions in TypeScript.

 Get answers by running `deno run --allow-read XX.ts`, where `XX` is `01` for day 1.